girlsadoptionconnect-tyt/girlsadoptionconnect/_posts/2024-10-20-the-cradle-responses-to-china-ending-international-adoption.md

 **Is there anything else you’d like the Chinese adoptee community to know?**

 “News such as China’s announcement can bring up complex thoughts and feelings for people who were adopted, especially those adopted from China.
 The Cradle’s post-adoption services are available to offer guidance and support.
-Visit https://cradle.org/lifelong-support/counseling-sessions/ or call 1-847-475-5800 to inquire about post-adoption support.”
+Visit [The Cradle’s counseling sessions page](https://cradle.org/lifelong-support/counseling-sessions/) or call 1-847-475-5800 to inquire about post-adoption support.”